Field Mag may receive a minor commission from purchases made via affiliate links.

-We’ll never tire of the classic outdoor recreation aesthetic—give us 60/40 parkas, wool pants, and chunky sole, laced-to-the-toe 1970s hiking boots all day.
+We’ll never tire of the classic outdoor recreation aesthetic—give us made in USA 60/40 parkas, wool pants, and chunky sole, laced-to-the-toe 1970s hiking boots all day.
 But the issue with living in the past is that there’s never anything new.
 Sure, we could amass an entire collection from eBay and vintage sellers worldwide, but production capabilities have come quite a ways since the ‘70s and ‘80s.
 Plus, it’s not always so easy to track down that grail piece in your exact size and color choice.
 That’s part of the fun in collecting vintage, but it’s not everyone’s thing.

 Not much has changed for the Mountain Light in the forty-plus years since Danner began handmaking them at its Portland, Oregon factory.
 This style is the grandaddy of several lifestyle spin-offs introduced by the brand over the years, so check those out if black or brown doesn’t cut it.
 Thick, full-grain leather uppers with a Gore-Tex waterproof membrane sit atop a heavy-duty Vibram outsole with traction for days.
 With a pair weighing in at 58 ounces, they’re by no means a lightweight boot (despite the name) but are fully capable of your next backpacking trip, once you break them in.

 American bootmakers Vasque created an instant classic when they released the Sundowner boot in 1984.
 A cleverly named update dubbed the Sunsetter retains much of the original flavor of the original Sundowner and other vintage Vasque hiking boots while injecting some 21st Century tech.
 The Sunsetter's uppers have made the switch to a waterproof suede leather, and are made from 50% recycled materials and lined with a 100% recycled interior fabric.
 Ankle support comes from a molded mesh collar with a cushy midsole providing comfort at the base.
 They truly offer the best of vintage Vasque hiking boots, and the tan “lion” colorway perfectly executes the classic old-school hiking boots with red laces look.
 (For more of a retro hiking shoe vibe, check out the equally iconic Vasque Clarion 88.)

 We’re pretty big fans of the high-style and highly rugged boots Italy’s Diemme puts out.
-Though the style of the Roccia Vet fits well into the vintage hiking boot world, its origins are actually as a hunting boot.
+Though the style of the Roccia Vet fits well into the vintage style hiking boot world, its origins are actually as a hunting boot.
 A lighter weight sole makes it an ideal candidate for daily wear, but there’s no shortage of lugs down there for traction for Winter or rough terrain.
 Vegan wearers will appreciate the synthetic Cordura upper, and everyone should like this vintage style hiking boots' wraparound rubber guard, which protects from abrasions.

 The French Tyrolean shoe specialists at Paraboot are known best for their stylish Michael shoe, but the brand's catalog packs some heavy-duty gems like the climbing-inspired Yosemite boot.
 Handcrafted in Spain, the leather boot's textured rubber mudguards protect the luxe material while providing a touch of rugged hiker style.
 Thick rubber lugged soles are sure to provide plenty of traction for everyday and casual wear while still lending some bounce to your step.
 The blue colorway is undoubtedly the favorite, but more somber palettes are available.